SI-RISCV/e200_opensource/README.md

-Hummingbird E200 Opensource Processor Core
+Hummingbird E203 Opensource Processor Core
 ================

 About
 -----------

-This repository hosts the project for open-source hummingbird E200 RISC processor Core.
+This repository hosts the project for open-source hummingbird E203 RISC processor Core.

-The Hummingbird E200 core is a two-stages pipeline based ultra-low power/area implementation, which has both performance and areas benchmark better than ARM Cortex-M0+ core, makes the Hummingbird E200 as a perfect replacement for legacy 8051 core or ARM Cortex-M cores in the IoT or other ultra-low power applications.

-To boost the RISC-V popularity and to speed up the IoT development in China, we are very proud to make it open-source.
+To boost the RISC-V popularity and to speed up the IoT development in China, we are very proud to make hummingbird E203 core open-source.
 It is the first open-source processor core from China mainland with state-of-art CPU design skills to support RISC-V instruction set.

+The Hummingbird E203 core is a two-stages pipeline based ultra-low power/area implementation, makes the Hummingbird E203 as a perfect candidate for research and education of RISC-V implementation.

-Welcome to visit http://bbs.nucleisys.com/ to see the discussion of the Hummingbird E203.
+Welcome to visit http://bbs.riscv-mcu.com/ to see the discussion of the Hummingbird E203.

+Welcome to visit http://www.riscv-mcu.com/ for more comprehensive information of availiable RISC-V MCU chips and embedded development.

 Usages and Applications
 -----------------------------

-The open-source Hummingbird E200 core can be a perferct candidate for the following fields:
+The open-source Hummingbird E203 core can be a perferct candidate for research and education of RISC-V implementation:
-*   Replace legacy 8051 core for better performance.
-*   Replace Cortex-M core for lower cost.
-*   Also, the Hummingbird E200 core as a simple ultra-low power core and SoC, which is "蜂鸟虽小、五脏俱全", with detailed Docs and Software/FPGA Demos, hence, it will be a perfect example for lab practice in university or entry-level studying.
+*   The Hummingbird E203 core as a simple ultra-low power core and SoC, which is "蜂鸟虽小、五脏俱全", with detailed Docs and Software/FPGA Demos, hence, it will be a perfect example for lab practice in university or entry-level studying.

+Many people asked if this core can be commercially used, the answer is as below:
+   * According to the Apache 2.0 license, this open-sourced core can be used in commercial way.
+   * But the feature is not full.
+   * The main purpose of this open-sourced core is to be used by students/university/research/ and entry-level-beginners, hence, the commercial quality (bug-free) and service of this core is not not not warranted!!!
+   * Welcome to visit http://www.riscv-mcu.com/ for more comprehensive information of RISC-V core availiable for commercial usage.

 Detailed Introduction
 -----------------------------